How to become Sales champions through Objectives and key results

 Purpose linked to Sales Objectives and key results

-Gary does not sell cars, no, in his mind and in his heart he sells safe and enjoyable travel experiences to destinations for families.
-He believes this, he ‘feels’ this.
-Gary is likely to outperform those who purely sell cars to make a living.
+Gary does not sell cars; in his mind and heart, he sells safe and enjoyable travel experiences to destinations for families.
+He believes this; he ‘feels’ this.
+Gary will likely outperform those who sell cars purely to make a living.

 Link as many tasks assigned to sales-orientated key results to a well-defined and inspiring purpose as possible.